 At a Professional level

 42.5% of the Indian workforce suffers from mental health disorders such as depression and anxiety, and depression is the leading cause of disability in the world.
-It is, therefore, crucial to implement awareness and training programs regarding mental illness and their treatment among the working population.
+It is, therefore, crucial to implement awareness and training programs regarding mental illness and their treatment among the working population, in addition to encouraging them to seek help.
+Incorporating effective ways to raise awareness for mental health becomes pivotal in addressing these concerns and promoting a supportive workplace culture.

 At a Clinician’s level (General Practitioners/GPs)